bosoninfo/Resource_Data-Wrangling-and-Visualization-in-R/Chapter01/README.md

 ### 1.1.1 Tools for working with data

-There are many tools available for working with data, including spreadsheets and statistical applications such as SPSS and SAS.
+There are many tools available for working with data, including spreadsheets and statistical applications such as `SPSS` and `SAS`.
 These tools offer user-friendly interfaces for data exploration and modeling.
 However, they may not be sufficient for all data tasks, especially those involving more complex questions or data formats.

 ### 1.1.2 Spreadsheets for working with data

-Spreadsheets, such as Microsoft Excel and Google Sheets, are ubiquitous and widely used for organizing and analyzing data.
+Spreadsheets, such as `Microsoft Excel` and `Google Sheets`, are ubiquitous and widely used for organizing and analyzing data.
 They offer flexibility in organizing data in a variety of formats and can sort, filter, count, and summarize data quickly.
 Spreadsheets can also create relatively sophisticated graphs and visualizations.

 While spreadsheets may be sufficient for many real-world data tasks, they may not be suitable for creating more complex statistical models.
 In these cases, more sophisticated tools like statistical applications or programming languages may be necessary.
 Nonetheless, spreadsheets are an important tool to have in any data scientist's toolbox due to their versatility and widespread use.